What to Do When Intuitive Eating Just Isn't Working

 Well, considering how many people are locked into a diet mentality-counting calories, yo-yo dieting, feeling guilty for eating certain foods-intuititive eating can be much harder to put into practice than you'd expect.
 For many people, it takes some work to learn how to eat intuitively, and because of that, it's easy to give up on it without really giving it a chance.

 Here's why it can be so challenging to get started, plus how to troubleshoot common issues, according to experts in the field.

-"The goals of Intuitive Eating (IE) are to foster a healthy relationship with food, and to learn that no food is off limits and there is no such thing as a 'good' food or 'bad' food," says Maryann Walsh, a registered dietitian.
+"The goals of intuitive eating are to foster a healthy relationship with food, and to learn that no food is off limits and there is no such thing as a 'good' food or 'bad' food," says Maryann Walsh, a registered dietitian.

-The definitive book on the eating style, called Intuitive Eating, outlines the principles and serves as a guide for anyone who wants to try it or guide others to try it.
+The Intuitive Eating book is the definitive guide on the eating style and outlines the principles for anyone who wants to try it.

 That said, different practitioners use the principles in varied ways.
-According to Monica Auslander Moreno, a registered dietitian, some goals of IE are:
+According to Monica Auslander Moreno, a registered dietitian, some goals of intuitive eating are:

 - Making eating a positive, cognitive, mindful experience that also nourishes your body

 - Learning to separate physical hunger from the emotional desire to eat